COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 temporarily from USERID.SOURCLIB allowed JCLTEST to complete

-succesfully.
+successfully.
 THERE IS NO REAL PROBLEM HERE, since your normal MXG

 jobs do not re-include IMACKEEP hundreds of times!